Yogesh0421/Movie-Finder/README.md

-This is a simple movie finder website which demonstrate the knowledge of HTML, CSS and Javascript along with use of APIs in a web project.
+This is a simple movie finder website that demonstrates the knowledge of HTML, CSS, and Javascript along with the use of APIs in a web project.